Careers360 Logo

 One instance of directional selection is the industrial melanism seen in the Biston betularia moth.

 Tree trunks darkened as a result of soot deposition brought on by pollution during the Industrial Revolution.
 In contrast to their lighter counterparts, this gave dark-coloured (melanistic) moths superior concealment, enabling them to avoid predators more successfully.
-As a result, throughout time, the population began to favor moths with darker hues.
+As a result, throughout time, the population began to favour moths with darker hues.

 Question 4: The most accepted line of descent in human evolution is: